ComPWA/PWA-pages/src/theory/index.rst

 right away, leaving newcomers overwhelmed with theoretical subtleties that do not answer those bigger questions.

-These pages aim to provide context to some of the major literature so that they are easier to understand.
+These pages aim to provide context to some of the major literature, so that they are easier to understand.

 .. toctree::
   :maxdepth: 2

   introduction
-  interactions
   formalisms
   spin
   measurements
+  topics

 Bibliography